Ajatt-Tools/dictpopup/README.md

 # dictpopup

-It's a very lightweight program to show a popup with the translation of the selected text.
+This is a very lightweight program to show a popup with the translation of the selected text.
 It uses [sdcv](https://github.com/Dushistov/sdcv) for the dictionary lookup and a slightly modified version of [herbe](https://github.com/dudik/herbe) to display the popup.

 ![image](https://github.com/GenjiFujimoto/dictpopup/assets/50422430/c4a3663b-fd91-4a66-95ad-f1528071c932)